How to Restore Original Timber Panels in a Mid-Century Modern Home

 Why Choose Us for Mid Century Timber Panel Restoration

 Every project begins with careful assessment.
-We restore only what is needed and protect as much original material as possible.
-Our work is guided by respect for craftsmanship, sustainability, and long term results.
+I restore only what is needed and protect as much original material as possible.
+The goal is not to modernise the home beyond recognition.
+The goal is to preserve what makes it timeless.

 Frequently Asked Questions